HomeMy WebLinkAboutcoa.lu.ca.Condominiumization of Lodges.1980CA- IgQp- Ol

 with this paragraph:

 a.
-A condominium: declaration for, the condo-
+A condominium declaration for the condo-

-minium sought to, be created shall be filed in the records of the
+minium sought to be created shall be filed in the records of the

-clerk and recorder of pitkin County, COlorado, which shall pro-
+clerk and recorder of Pitkin County, Colorado, which shall pro-

-vide, interalia:
+Ilvide, interalia:

 (1) An owner's personal use of his unit

-shall be restr-ictedto fourteen (14) days -or less -during the
+shall be restricted to fourteen (14) days or less during the

-period is hereinafter referred,to as "high season."
+period is hereinafter referred to as "high season."
 "Owner's

 personal use" shall be defined as owner occupancy of a unit or